wolfSSL/wolfssl-examples/SGX_example/README.md

 This repository contains an example application, written in C++, which demonstrates how to link with the wolfSSL lightweight SSL/TLS library with a simple Enclave.
-First create wolfssl.lib from <wolfssl-root>/IDE/WIN-SGX then copy wolfssl.lib to SGX_example/
+First create wolfssl.lib from <wolfssl-root>/IDE/WIN-SGX then copy wolfssl.lib to SGX_example/.
+Steps for creating wolfssl.lib can be found in the main wolfSSL directory. <wolfssl-root>/IDE/WIN-SGX/ReadMe.txt.

 ![location for wolfssl.lib](README-images/wolfssl-lib.PNG)